 Once both parties have signed, the property becomes listed as “Under Contract” until the settlement date, so that the real estate agent may still take queries from interested buyers should the contract fall through.

-Once all of the conditions of the contract have been met from both sides, it becomes “unconditional”.
+When all of the conditions of the contract have been met from both sides, it becomes “unconditional.”
 A final, pre-settlement inspection may take place before the final date of settlement to confirm that property’s condition is the same as when formally inspected, and to conduct any final cleaning, repairs or safety inspections per clauses in the contract.

-Leading up to the date of settlement, the conveyancers will ensure that all of the required documents are correctly prepared and signed; make sure that all outstanding government or body corporate taxes, rates, fees and charges are paid; calculate purchase price adjustments as per the contract terms and conditions; organize final repayment and discharge of the mortgage over the property, and ensure that the seller gets paid in full.
+Leading up to the date of settlement, the conveyancers will ensure that all of the required documents are correctly prepared and signed, make sure that all outstanding government or body corporate taxes, rates, fees and charges are paid, calculate purchase price adjustments as per the contract terms and conditions, organise final repayment and discharge of the mortgage over the property, and ensure that the seller gets paid in full.

-Your conveyancer should be able to advise whether you are subject to a clause for “vacant possession”, in which you should have cleared out the property and organised your removalist by the date of settlement!
-Once settlement day comes, the transaction is finalised!
+Your conveyancer should be able to advise whether you are subject to a clause for “vacant possession”, in which you should have cleared out the property and organised your removalist by the date of settlement!.
+Once the settlement day comes, the transaction is finalised!

 Whilst it is never a pleasant experience having to conduct a distressed sale of assets, for some people it can help to reduce their debt burden.
 Before taking drastic or hasty action, however, it is always recommended to seek the advice of your lawyer, accountant, financial planner or trusted financial professional, to assess your options and make sure that the decision to sell your property is in fact the best decision for your financial future.